SCSE-Biomedical-Computing-Group/SPOTS/README.md

 # Decoding task states by spotting salient patterns at time points and brain regions

-In this git repository we have proposed a novel architecture, Salient Patterns Over Time and Space (SPOTS), for decoding brain task states.
-We have added codes for two of models that we tested:
+We proposed a novel architecture, Salient Patterns Over Time and Space (SPOTS), for decoding brain task states.

+In this git repository, we have added codes for two of the models that we tested:
-- Baseline LSTM models
+- Baseline LSTM model
-- SPOTS (proposed model)
+- SPOTS (our proposed model)

 ## Setup